MissingCore/react-native-metadata-retriever/README.md

 ## Constants

 > [!CAUTION]
-> All exported constants relating to directory paths from this library will be deprecated in `v1.0.0`.
+> All exported constants relating to directory paths from this library will be removed in `v1.0.0`.

 ### MediaMetadataPublicFields